proprowataya/calc4/README.md

 * Operators with fewer operands have higher precedence.
 * Operators with the same number of operands have equal precedence.
 They are left-associative.

-This is the reason why ``1 + 2 * 3`` is evaluated to 9 rather than 7.
+This is why `1 + 2 * 3` evaluates to 9 rather than 7.

 #### Conditional Operators

 When using conditional operators in Calc4, you should be aware of their associativity.
-All operators are left-associative, and conditional operators are no exception to this rule.
-The next two pieces of code will output different execution results.
+All operators are left-associative, and conditional operators are no exception.
+The following two pieces of code produce different results.

 * Calc4
-    * Code
+    * Code:
         ```
         1 == 1 ?
 2 ?
 3 == 4 ?
 5 ?
 6
         ```
-    * Result
+    * Result:
         ```
         > 1 == 1 ?
 2 ?
 3 == 4 ?
 5 ?
 6
         5
         ```
 * C
-    * Code
+    * Code:
         ```c
         #include <stdio.h>